sheilbronn/significant-digits/README.md

 **significant.js** is an **openHAB JavaScript Transformation** script that makes sensor data more readable by **normalizing**, **rounding**, and **converting units** into a *real-world friendly format*.
 You can see it as a filter for unnecessary precision: 6.34 °C becomes a more sensible 6.5 °C, or even 6 °C, depending on the context.

-It’s built for numeric state values from **weather**, **power**, **air quality**, and many other sensors, smoothing out meaningless fluctuations while respecting physical reality.
+It’s built for numeric state values such as from **weather**, **power**, **air quality**, and other environmental sensors, smoothing out meaningless fluctuations while respecting physical reality.

 🧠 Smart enough to:

-- Handle all OpenHAB units (°C, m/s, W, mph, hPa, …)
+- Handle all known OpenHAB units (°C, m/s, W, mph, hPa, … → see [list of UoM's](https://www.openhab.org/docs/concepts/units-of-measurement.html))
 - Reduce irrelevant "flicker"
 - Convert between units (e.g., °F → °C, mph → km/h, in → cm, …)
-- Special-case real-world patterns (e.g., 1000 mbar pressure)
+- Special-case around important real-world values (e.g., 1000 mbar pressures, 50 Hz, 220 V, ...)

 ---